Using The Buttafly As A Yoga Block

-If you use yoga blocks and props for your practice, we think you’ll love the Buttafly!
+If you like to use yoga blocks & props for your practice, you’ll love the Buttafly!

-No more will you complain about the hard edges of regular yoga blocks digging into the back of your thighs or be frustrated by sagging cushions just when you need firm support!
+No more do you need to complain about the hard edges of regular yoga blocks digging into the back of your thighs or be frustrated by cushions sagging or uneven blankets.

-“Support the body well and the letting go just happens,” says our designer, TillyLou James who is also a Chartered Physiotherapist and yoga teacher.
+“Support the body well and the letting-go just happens,” says our designer, Loulou James who is also a Chartered Physiotherapist and Yoga Teacher.

 Child's Pose (Balasana)

-Many people find it difficult to relax in Child’s Pose because their bottom doesn’t reach their heels.
-Fill the gap with the wedge-shaped Buttafly so that you can sink into the pose and fully relax.
+If you find it difficult to relax in Child’s Pose because your bottom doesn’t reach your heels, wedge the gap with a Standard Buttafly as shown here.

 A Standard Buttafly rests under the shoulder blades while a Tall Buttafly supports the head.